Ancient One: Taking an apprentice

-Centuries pass, and as the Ancient One realizes that his advanced age will eventually prevent him from defending Earth, he eventually approaches Anthony Ludgate Druid, a psychiatrist with mystical talents.
+Centuries pass, and as the Ancient One realizes that his advanced age will eventually prevent him from defending Earth, he approaches Anthony Druid, a psychiatrist with mystical talents.
 Posing as the "High Lama", the Ancient One trains Druid to become Doctor Druid.
 However, he deems Druid insufficient to become Sorcerer Supreme.

 After a car crash, surgeon Stephen Strange seeks assistance from the Ancient One to cure the nerve damage in his hands, only to angrily refuse when offered to be the Ancient One's apprentice instead.
-Strange then learns that Mordo, a monk considered the best of the Ancient One's pupils, plans to usurp him and unleash the demonic force known as Dormammu to consume the known universe.
+Strange then learns that Mordo, a monk considered the best of the Ancient One's pupils, plans to usurp him and unleash the demonic force Dormammu to consume the universe.
 Restrained by Mordo's spells, Strange sheds his selfish nature and wishes to learn magic so he may aid the Ancient One.
-The pleased mentor promptly frees Strange from his restraints and explains the whole situation.
+The Ancient One promptly frees Strange from his restraints and explains the whole situation.

 Mordo is chased away, and Stephen becomes the Ancient One's successor under the name Doctor Strange.
 The Ancient One continues to assist Strange.
-But when the extra-dimensional monster Shuma-Gorath tries to invade Earth through the Ancient One's mind while the latter is in the Crypts of Kaa-U, the Ancient One prompts Strange to psychically purge his mind of ego, or sense of self.
-While such action blocks the way for Shuma-Gorath, trapping him within the Ancient One's mind, the Ancient One's physical body disintegrates.
+When the extra-dimensional monster Shuma-Gorath tries to invade Earth through the Ancient One's mind while the latter is in the Crypts of Kaa-U, the Ancient One prompts Strange to psychically purge his mind of ego, or sense of self.
+While this action blocks the way for Shuma-Gorath, trapping him within the Ancient One's mind, the Ancient One's physical body disintegrates.
 His soul subsequently achieves transcendence and becomes an avatar of Eternity.
-Strange then inherits the Ancient One's title as Sorcerer Supreme.
+Strange inherits the Ancient One's title as Sorcerer Supreme.